JorisPianezze/mesonh_beta_test_guide/docs/source/index.rst

 .. note::

-   This website is under development.
+   * This website is under development.
-   For Meso-NH version lower than 6.0.0, please go to the |old_mesonh_website|.
+   * For Meso-NH version lower than 6.0.0, please go to the |old_mesonh_website|.
+   * For more general informations about Meso-NH, please go |mesonh_website|.

 .. toctree::
    :maxdepth: 2